 Cypress Pointe Health Campus is a nursing home located in Englewood, Ohio, which has 21,447 people.
-This proved to be a very solid facility, with an overall grade of B. This grade was right in line with the city grade in Englewood.
-This place's impressive report card was highlighted by its inspection score, which you can find in the next section.
+This proved to be a respectable facility, with an overall grade of B-.
+This grade was right in line with the city grade in Englewood.
+The best part of this place's profile is its stellar inspection score.
+Inspection grades are discussed in the next section.

 Cypress Pointe Health Campus